AhmedAyman1196/Generic-Search/README.md

 # Artificially Intelligent Agent for Saving Westeros
+This is a generic Java implementation for an agent who wants to solve a certain problem represented as

+1- Initial State
+2- State Space
+3- Set of Operators
+4- Goal Test Function
+5- Path Cost Function

+This project includes solving the following example using the generic search.
-This is a java implemention for an intelligent agent who should search for a solution to kill all white walkers in Westeros using minimum number of dragon glasses without looping infinitely using one of the following search techinques :
+Searching for a solution to kill all white walkers in Westeros using the minimum number of dragon glasses without looping infinitely using one of the following search techniques :

 - **BFS**
 - **DFS**
 - **Greedy**